Call to order: 01352 757777

 Feeding 12.9kg: 593.4 grams 900 grams

-Remember that this article is only about protein for laminitis horses and good-doers, however, you can see that all horses would be affected by the low protein in this hay.
-A young horse would be affected as would be a breeding mare.
-If a horse was in light work and not fed adlib hay then protein would be a problem.
-For a horse in moderate or heavy work protein would be a problem unless a bucket feed was fed to top up protein requirements.
+A young horse would be affected, as would a breeding mare.
+If a horse was in light work and not fed adlib hay, then protein would be a problem.
+For a horse in moderate or heavy work, protein would be a problem unless a bucket feed was fed to top up protein requirements.

-If you are interested in feeding breeding mares then click here.
+If you are interested in feeding breeding mares, then click here.

-The best way to feed extra protein to horses?
+What is the best way to feed extra protein to horses?

 We suggest that some of the hay is substituted for a higher protein bucket feed.
 The amount you need to substitute can be as great as you like if you use fibre-based feeds, with some grass nuts being able to be used as total hay replacers as long as the ESC sugar and starch total is below 10%.
-Protein for horses prone to laminitis is best substituted as low-sugar feeds such as Speedi-Beet or Hay Pellets.
+Protein for horses prone to laminitis is best substituted with low-sugar feeds such as Speedi-Beet or Hay Pellets.

 You could also use protein supplements such as whey, pea or essential amino acids to top up levels without adding significantly to the calories in the horse’s diet.
-Often an approach that combines both the use of a bucket feed to replace hay and a protein supplement is the best approach.
+Often, an approach that combines both the use of a bucket feed to replace hay and a protein supplement is the best approach.

 Find protein and amino acids for horses